Takun J: Life and music career

-In February 2013, Takun J released the solemn track "A Song for Hawa"; it was produced by PCI-Media Impact and addresses violence against Liberian girls and women.
+In February 2013, Takun J released the solemn track "A Song for Hawa", which was produced by PCI-Media Impact and addresses violence against Liberian girls and women.
 Takun J wrote the song after visiting a home sheltering victimized young girls.
-The music video for the song premiered at the UN Commission on the Status of Women.
-He told Mae Azango it narrates the story of a girl named Hawa, who was raped by her uncle following the death of her mother.
+He explained to Mae Azango that it tells the tale of Hawa, a girl who was raped by her uncle after her mother died.
+The music video for "A Song for Hawa" premiered at the UN Commission on the Status of Women.
 Takun J has cited Tupac Shakur, Bob Marley and Akon as his key musical influences.
 He is part of the Hipco Accountability Network, an organization that strengthens copyright laws and establishes minimum play laws in Liberia.
-The network includes musical personalities such as Nasseman, JD Donzo, Shining Man, JB of Soul Fresh, Lil Bishop, Dr. C, Santos, Blackest 305, Uncle Shaq, Picardor and Pochano.
+The network includes several musical personalities, including Nasseman, JD Donzo, Shining Man, and JB of Soul Fresh.
+On December 7, 2013, Takun J performed at the second annual Liberia Music Festival, which took place at Slipway Sports Pitch.